microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

-For example, the static [Window.Current](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Window.Current) property today returns the Window for the current (calling) thread, but in a non-UWP app it will return null.
+For example, the static [Window.Current](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Window.Current) property today returns the Window for the current (calling) thread, but in a Desktop app it will return null.
 Similarly the Window.CoreWindow property will be null when not running as UWP.

+Aside from Desktop support, the new feature here is custom title bar support, in the form of a `Window.ExtendsContentIntoTitleBar` API.

 # API Pages